wpendl99/.github/profile/simon/simon-react/simon-react.md

 ## Grading Rubric

+- 10% - Used `create-react-app` to build a template React application
+- 20% - Successfully converted the header and footer to the App component
+- 30% - Successfully converted to React components
-- 50% - Simon React deployed to your production environment
+- 20% - Successfully implemented the React router
+- 10% - At least four Git commits for the project (Initial, milestone, ..., milestone, final)
-- 50% - Notes in your start up repository README.md about what you have learned
+- 10% - Notes in your start up repository README.md about what you have learned

 ## Celebrate